jirkapinkas/example-contact-form/README.md

 <h1>Just a simple email sender</h1>

-<p>This project is to showcase Servlets JSPs and JSTL.
+<p>This project is to showcase Servlets, JSPs and JSTL.
 Based on
 	Maven, Hibernate, HSQLDB, JavaMail, Twitter Bootstrap and JQuery</p>

 <p>